Zuehlke/poinz/README.md

 * Install nodejs
 * Install git
 * Install redis (as of https://github.com/Zuehlke/poinz/issues/8 rooms are persisted).
-Note: you can also run redis as a docker container (https://hub.docker.com/_/redis/).
+See [Deployment](DEPLOYMENT.md) for more information.

 Fork & checkout the repository then install all npm dependencies.